 Lifestyle entrepreneurs will generally base their ventures around time minimalism, or something they love, even if there are more profitable (but more time-consuming, or less interesting) options available.

-The goal of a lifestyle entrepreneur is not to amass a huge fortune, but instead, to achieve certain definable goals and, beyond that point,
+The goal of a lifestyle entrepreneur is not to amass a huge fortune, but instead, to achieve certain definable goals and, beyond that point, to ensure business does not interfere too much with the enjoyment of those goals."

 Now don't get my wrong, I think it would be cool to be filthy rich.
 But not at the expense of the relationships with my wife, kids, or current freedom.
 I spent 9 years climbing the corporate ladder and had a good position with a good salary.
 The next step in my plan was a VP position which would lead to a C-level position.
 But ultimately what I found is the stress of those positions, the time requirement, and the sacrifices I was going to make just weren't worth it.